-Lewis Hamilton Happy To Wait Another Week For Title Win After Third In Austin
+Lewis Hamilton Happy To Wait Another Week For Title Win After Finishing Third In Austin

 Despite the delay in the championship title decider, Hamilton is at peace with the overall result, even without the win.

 “The key was that I at least finished ahead of Seb and for me it doesn’t matter when you win the championship as long as you get it done.
-Ultimately we wanted to win the race today and I think going backwards two steps is not a good result but…you can’t win them all, you can’t always get them perfect.”
+Ultimately we wanted to win the race today and I think going backwards two steps is not a good result but, you can’t win them all, you can’t always get them perfect.”

 The result means that Hamilton only has to finish seventh in Mexico next week, even if Vettel wins the race, to take the 2018 title.